 Lake Oroville’s Loafer Creek Area has a lot to offer visitors to California’s second largest reservoir.
 Bring your tent, trailer, or RV and set up your basecamp at Butte County’s largest campground.
 Loafer Creek also offers special camping and amenities for equestrians - not to mention miles of trails through oak-studded foothills.
 The Loafer Creek Area is ready for your whole family with six group campgrounds that can each fit 25 campers.
 Day-visitors can splash around at the lake’s only designated swimming area or kick back at the picnic area.
 Loafer Creek is also home to one of Lake Oroville’s boat ramps.

 Loafer Creek’s Coyote Campground has 137 sites nestled in a blue oak woodland.
 Six sites are ADA accessible and all sites can manage trailers up to 31 feet long or RVs up to 40 feet long.
 Potable water, restrooms, and coin-operated showers are available to help keep you comfortable.
 Each site can accommodate eight visitors.
 Larger groups can reserve one or more of the six group campgrounds, each equipped with parking for eight vehicles, five large tent pads, several tables, and running water.

-There are five boat ramps at Lake Oroville that can accomodate trailers and the Loafer Creek Area hosts one of them.
+There are five boat ramps at Lake Oroville that can accommodate trailers and the Loafer Creek Area hosts one of them.
 Eight lanes are open while the lake remains above 800 feet, while two lanes are available when it’s between 800 and 775 feet.
 Just past the boat ramp is the Loafer Creek Day Use Area which is a great place to go fishing, swimming, or picnicking.
 Kids have lots of room to run around on the day use area’s expansive lawn.

-The Loafer Creek Area is set in a beautiful foothill ecosystem that includes blue oaks, digger pines, manzanita, and grassy slopes.
+The Loafer Creek Area is set in a beautiful foothill ecosystem that includes blue oaks, digger pines, manzanita, and grassy slopes, perfect for day hiking.
 Keep an eye out for ground squirrels, woodpeckers, mule deer, hares, and many more creatures!